 With Easter coming up I was thinking about how Mary, and later the two disciples of Jesus who were walking to Emmaus, did not recognize Him when they saw Him (He didn't look right), and I realized again that the lashings and beatings He took for me were not just on His back.
 (I even wonder if He can still see?)

 Isaiah 52:14 (NLT) puts it this way:

 "But many were amazed when they saw him.
 His face was so disfigured he seemed hardly human, and from his appearance, one would scarcely know he was a man."

 How would you and I treat Jesus if we met Him at church this weekend?
 Would you treat Him like we treat sickly dandelions, or would you treat Him like the King He is?

 “...
 I tell you the truth, when you did it to one of the least of these my brothers and sisters, you were doing it to me.”

-Maybe the question should be, “How will you treat someone TODAY who does not look like you?”
+Maybe the question should be, “Today, how will you treat that someone who does not look like you?”